 Outreach and Development grants are intended to help small grassroots organizations become more established to support people in their communities.
-Organizations must consist primarily of people who belong to specific racial or ethnic groups and provide services and supports to people with disabilities who are of the same race or ethnicity.
+Organizations must consist primarily of people who belong to specific racial or ethnic groups and provide services and supports to people with intellectual and developmental disabilities (I/DD) who are of the same race or ethnicity.
 Grant projects will work to reach out to, support, or address the needs of traditionally under-represented or underserved populations from specific racial and/or cultural groups.
 Funds could be used to raise awareness about the organization, to get people involved in your mission, to host a training or event, to establish nonprofit status, and more.

-The Texas Council for Developmental Disabilities (TCDD) announces the availability of funds for groups of people who belong to traditionally underserved racial or ethnic groups and who are providing services and supports to people with disabilities of the same race or ethnicity.
+The Texas Council for Developmental Disabilities (TCDD) announces the availability of funds for groups of people who belong to traditionally underserved racial or ethnic groups and who are providing services and supports to people with I/DD of the same race or ethnicity.
 Groups applying for these grants focus on improving access to culturally competent supports and services.
 These grants may only go to groups that are one of the following:

 - A group of people who are black/African American who are working with individuals and/or families who are black/African American and of a similar culture.